astronomer/docs/astro/first-DAG-github-actions.md

 ## Step 2: Fork the example project repository

-Open a new tab or browser window and [make a fork of the example project repository](https://github.com/astronomer/astro-example-dags/fork) on GitHub.

 This repository contains an _Astro project_, which is a collection of files required for running Airflow on Astro.
 An Astro project includes folders for DAG files, plugins, dependencies, and more.

 Specifically, this Astro project includes an example DAG which, when you run it, retrieves a list of countries from an Astro S3 data store and filters the list through a data transform.

-The repository also includes a pre-configured [Astronomer deploy action](https://github.com/astronomer/deploy-action).
-In the next step, you'll configure this action to deploy code from your forked repository to Astro.
+1. Open [the example project repository](https://github.com/astronomer/astro-example-dags/fork) in a new tab or browser window.

+2. **Choose an owner** from your available options.

+3. Keep the selection to **Copy the `main` branch only**.

+4. Click **Create fork**.

 ## Step 3: Set up the GitHub Actions Workflow

+This example repository also includes a pre-configured [Astronomer deploy action](https://github.com/astronomer/deploy-action), that you can use to set up a CI/CD deployment pipeline.
+In this step, you'll configure this action to deploy code from your forked repository to Astro.

-To configure code deploys from your GitHub repository to Astro, you must have two browser windows open at the same time: one with the [Cloud UI](https://cloud.astronomer.io), and one with your forked GitHub repository.
+1. Open two browser windows: one with the [Cloud UI](https://cloud.astronomer.io), and one with your forked GitHub repository.

-1. In the Cloud UI, choose the Deployment where you want to deploy your repository.
+2. In the Cloud UI, choose the Deployment where you want to deploy your Astro project.

-2. In GitHub, open your forked repository and click **Actions**.
+3. In GitHub, open your forked repository and click **Actions**.

-3. Click **I understand my workflows, go ahead and enable them.**
+4. Click **I understand my workflows, go ahead and enable them.**

   The [workflow](https://github.com/astronomer/astro-example-dags/blob/main/.github/workflows/deploy-to-astro.yaml) is a script that uses API tokens to deploy DAGs from a GitHub repository to your Deployment, without requiring any local development.